Being sexually incapable of satisfying one's partner is one of the most disturbing thoughts for a relationship.

 Why does it happen?
 Let us understand from the example of the effects of high blood pressure medications.
 The medicine reduces the blood pressure in the nerves and hence reduces the stress on the heart, but in turn, it also reduces the flow of blood into the penis, which makes it hard to attain an erection.

-In numerous cases, a negative body shape affects the self-esteem of an individual, which can affect your sexual desire to a great extent.
+In numerous cases, a negative body image affects an individual's self-esteem, affecting your sexual desire to a great extent.
 The first step towards a healthy sex life is to accept and love oneself.

 Obesity affects a large portion of the population of America.
 It can decrease the overall sexual drive and leads to low self-esteem.
-Though exercises can help an individual in gaining healthy weight, counseling can also help with the esteem issues of a person.
+Though exercises can help an individual keep a healthy weight, counseling can also help with a person's esteem issues.

-Erectile dysfunction (ED) can not only affect the ability to have intercourse but also how a man feels about his ability to perform.
+Erectile dysfunction (ED) can affect the ability to have intercourse and how a man feels about his ability to perform.
 There are many options available to treat ED, and your doctor can help find the option that is best for you and your partner.

 Depression affects almost every aspect of your life, and that includes your sex drive.
 It not only kills sexual drive, but it also leads to erectile dysfunction.
 The best way out of this issue is counseling and communicating with your partner.

-Menopause may result in some physical changes in the genital area, such as dryness in the vaginal tract, resulting in pain (Dyspareunia) and can result in a lack of sexual desire.
+Menopause may result in some physical changes in the genital area, such as dryness in the vagina, resulting in pain (Dyspareunia) and can result in a lack of sexual desire.
 Treatments are available for this, so you can once again resume your original sexual activity.

 Sex and love are two different things.
 However different they are, they work side by side.
 Without emotional engagement, sexual desire recedes.
 You can rev up your sex by enjoying your partner's company, getting out on a date, spending time together, and by understanding and communicating.

-Low libido or sexual drive is not a unique problem; a lot of people suffer from the issue.
+Low libido or sexual drive is not a unique problem; many people suffer from the issue.
 However, if addressed in its beginning stages, it is easily curable.
 Be aware of the signs, make the changes needed, and enjoy your sex life.